devjgm/papers/cpp_time_zone.md

 ## Motivation

-Programming with time on a human scale is notoriously difficult and error
-prone: time zones are complicated, daylight-saving time (DST) is complicated, calendars are complicated, and leap seconds are complicated.
-These complexities quickly surface in code because programmers do not have a simple mental model with which to reason about the time-programming challenges they are facing.
-This lack of a simple mental model begets the lack of a simple time-programming library, leaving only complicated libraries that programmers struggle to understand and use correctly.
+Programming with time on a human scale is notoriously difficult and error prone: time zones are complicated, daylight-saving time (DST) is complicated, calendars are complicated, and leap seconds are complicated.
+These complexities quickly surface in code because programmers do not have a simple conceptual model with which to reason about the time-programming challenges they are facing.
+This lack of a simple conceptual model begets the lack of a simple time-programming library, leaving only complicated libraries that programmers struggle to understand and use correctly.

 A few years ago we set out to fix these problems within Google by doing the
 following:

-* Defining a simple mental model that will help programmers reason about arbitrarily complex situations involving time, time zones, DST, etc.
+* Defining a simple conceptual model that will help programmers reason about arbitrarily complex situations involving time, time zones, DST, etc.
-* Producing a simple library (or two) that implements the mental model.
+* Producing a simple library (or two) that implements the conceptual model.

 This paper describes the Time Zone Library that has been widely used within Google for a couple years.
 Our goal with this paper is to inform the C++